-Dr. David Bloom is the Clarence James Gamble Professor of Economics and Demography in the Department of Global Health and Population at the Harvard T.H.
+David Bloom is the Clarence James Gamble Professor of Economics and Demography in the Department of Global Health and Population at Harvard T.H.
 Chan School of Public Health.
 He is an economist and demographer whose research has focused on the application of microeconomic theory to the fields of labor, population health, development, and environment, with a focus on international health and demography.
-In conjunction with David Canning, Bloom’s…
+In conjunction with David Canning, Bloom’s research has…

 Deirdre Bloome, AM, PhD

-Dr. Deirdre R. Bloome is professor of public policy at Harvard Kennedy School.
-Bloome holds a PhD in sociology and social policy, and an AM in statistics from Harvard University.
-She also received a certificate in demography from the Office of Population Research at Princeton University.
-Dr. Bloome’s expertise lies in the areas of socioeconomic inequality and mobility, racial and ethnic inequalities, family demography, and quantitative methods.
-Her current research…
+Deirdre R. Bloome is professor of public policy at Harvard Kennedy School.
+She holds a PhD in sociology and social policy, an AM in statistics, and received a certificate in demography from the Office of Population Research at Princeton University.
+Bloome’s expertise lies in the areas of socioeconomic inequality and mobility, racial and ethnic inequalities, family demography, and quantitative methods.
+Her current research focuses on the relationships among socioeconomic inequality,…

 Marcia Castro, PhD

-Dr. Marcia Castro is the Andelot Professor of Demography; and chair of the Department of Global Health and Population at the Harvard T.H.
+Marcia Castro is the Andelot Professor of Demography; and chair of the Department of Global Health and Population at Harvard T.H.
 Chan School of Public Health.
-Dr. Castro is a demographer who studies geographical and demographic distribution of infectious diseases, particularly malaria.
-She is particularly interested in the interaction between socioeconomic status, individual behavior, local ecology, geography, and health in urban areas in Africa and rural areas in…
+Her research is focused on the geographical and demographic distribution of infectious diseases, particularly malaria, the identification of social, biological, and environmental risks associated with vector-borne diseases in the tropics, the modeling of determinants of malaria transmission, with particular emphasis on generating evidence for…

 Nancy Krieger, PhD

-Dr. Nancy Krieger is professor of social epidemiology in the Department of Social and Behavioral Sciences, and chair of the interdisciplinary concentration Women, Gender, and Health at Harvard T.H.
+Nancy Krieger is professor of social epidemiology in the Department of Social and Behavioral Sciences, the American Cancer Society Clinical Research Professor, and chair of the interdisciplinary concentration Women, Gender, and Health at Harvard T.H.
 Chan School of Public Health.
 She is a social epidemiologist, with a background in biochemistry, philosophy of science, and history of public health.
-Her research focuses on social inequalities in health, and as an activist she is engaged in issues around…
+Krieger’s research focuses on social inequalities in health, and as an activist…

 Nicole Maestas, MPP, PhD

-Dr. Nicole Maestas is associate professor of health care policy at Harvard Medical School; research associate of the National Bureau of Economic Research (NBER); and director of NBER’s Retirement and Disability Research Center.
-Her researches how the health and disability insurance systems affect individual economic behaviors, such as labor supply and the consumption of medical care.
-Maestas’s work has shown that the federal disability insurance system discourages employment by people…
+Nicole Maestas is the Margaret T. Morris Professor of Health Care Policy, Department of Health Care Policy, Harvard Medical School; research associate of the National Bureau of Economic Research (NBER); and director of NBER’s Retirement and Disability Research Center.
+She studies how the health and disability insurance systems affect individual economic behaviors, such as labor supply and the consumption of medical care.
+Maestas’s work has shown that the federal disability…

-Dr. Ellis Monk is an associate professor of sociology at Harvard University.
+Ellis Monk is a professor of sociology at Harvard University.
 His academic interests span race/ethnicity, inequality, comparative sociology, health, sociology of the body, social psychology, cognition, and theory.
 His research, utilizing both quantitative and qualitative methods, focuses on the comparative examination of social inequality—especially with respect to race and ethnicity—in a global perspective.
-Monk earned a PhD in sociology from the University of California, Berkeley, and previously taught…
+By deeply engaging with issues of measurement and methodology, Monk’s research examines the complex relationships between social…

 Daniel Schneider, PhD